yugykim/nasa-picture-viewer/README.md

 - Loading animations
 - Like and Unlike button
 - ReadMore Button
+- Infinite Scrolling in Vue using the Vue Intersection Observer API

 ### Core Features
 - Pulled Nasa picture of the day API